 a survey must be ordered.
 Most properties do not require a survey.
 The homeowner

-loan proceeds).
-If any structural defects are discovered that must be repaired to
+If any structural defects are discovered that must be repaired to meet FHA standards,

-will order a preliminary title report, payoffs for existing loans, and credit report
+preliminary title report, payoffs for existing loans, and credit report along with

-along with other required information.
-Before ordering the appraisal, the lender
+other required information.
+Before ordering the appraisal, the lender will determine

-will determine if the borrower meets Financial Assessment qualifications which determine
+if the borrower meets Financial Assessment qualifications which determine if a life

-if a life expectancy set aside for taxes and insurance will be required.
-The reverse
+expectancy set aside for taxes and insurance will be required.
+The reverse mortgage

-mortgage specialist will cover that in detail.
-Once the appraisal is complete and
+specialist will cover that in detail.
+Once the appraisal is complete and all the

-all the required documentation is collected, the processor will send the loan package
+required documentation is collected, the processor will send the loan package to

 notify the mortgage company who will in turn notify the homeowners.
 Underwriting